Fifth Annual Midwestern History Conference

-The Midwestern History Association and the Hauenstein Center at Grand Valley State University will host the Fourth Annual Midwestern History Conference to be held in Grand Rapids, Michigan.
-This conference continues a discussion commenced during the last two years during collaborative conferences at the Hauenstein Center designed to spark the revival of Midwestern studies.
-A draft schedule is now available here.
+The Midwestern History Association and the Hauenstein Center at Grand Valley State University will host the Fiifth Annual Midwestern History Conference to be held in Grand Rapids, Michigan.
+The call for papers is located here.

 Inspired by Ralph Hauenstein’s life of leadership and service and housed at Grand Valley State University in Grand Rapids, Michigan, the Hauenstein Center for Presidential Studies is dedicated to raising a community of ethical, effective leaders for the twenty-first century.
 The Center’s Common Ground Initiative engages thought leaders to confront the political and cultural challenges our diverse communities face.
 By challenging humanities scholars, culture commentators, and political leaders from the left and right to explore the possible common ground between their respective camps, the Hauenstein Center promotes common ground for the common good.

 The Midwestern History Association, created in the fall of 2014, is dedicated to rebuilding the field of Midwestern history, which has suffered from decades of neglect and inattention.
 The MHA advocates for greater attention to Midwestern history among professional historians, seeks to rebuild the infrastructure necessary for the study of the American Midwest, promotes greater academic discourse relating to Midwestern history, and offers prizes to scholars who excel in the study of the Midwest.
 To become a member of the Midwestern History Association, contact Secretary Ted Frantz at email@example.com.